Discover some of the best bars Lisbon has to offer. From old liqueur joints to fancy cocktail bars, just take your pick.

 Insider’s tip: Keep an eye on their website, so you don’t miss any cool events.

-Address: Largo do Intendente Pina Manique 45No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+Address: Largo do Intendente Pina Manique 45Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Joana is a Portuguese travel writer based in Lisbon.
 On her blog City Odes, she writes about the hidden gems of Portugal, fun road trips and train rides worth taking.
 When she’s not typing away on her laptop, you can find her drinking an IPA on one of Lisbon’s latest craft beer bars.